Roadmap

 - event diagnostics

-While there are also important engine features that will unblock or improve various parts of the editor (relations!
-BSN!), this should not be tracked here: the emphasis is on user-facing goals, not any particular path.
+While there are also important engine features that will unblock or improve various parts of the editor (BSN! better screen reader integration!), this should not be tracked here: the emphasis is on user-facing goals, not any particular path.